 The Start of Something Small

 Living in small-town Alaska requires an industrious mindset.
-Amenities are often few and far between, and I spent my childhood in Talkeetna watching my father take on project after project.
-He built the family house, turned dirt and alders into a landscaped lawn, and fixed everything that broke, from the fridge to my bicycle.
-I quickly learned the benefits of tackling challenges creatively, and head-on.
+Amenities are often few and far between, and I spent my childhood in Talkeetna learning the benefits of tackling challenges creatively and head-on.

 Functional, ethical, and modern is the company ethos.